jbarratt/serialized.net/_posts/2005-03-07-dear-feed-on-feeds-i-love-you.markdown

 Don't forget to htpasswd protect the directory -- every link you click will have your FoF install as the Referrer URL.
 </p>

-I think the thing I like best about having an aggregator is that I can happily subscribe to infrequently updating sites <i>cough cough like this one</i> and I just get to see all the updates when they hit my browser.
+I think the thing I like best about having an aggregator is that I can happily subscribe to infrequently updating sites _cough cough like this one_ and I just get to see all the updates when they hit my browser.
 Subscribing to a weblog no longer means having to troll it (in)frequently for updates that might not be coming.